Fermat-ORG/fermat-framework/README-PLATFORM-CHAT.md

   related to a coin transaction managed by Fermat.

 ## Sup App
-  ContactList: List to manage contacts.
+  ContactsList: List to manage contacts.
   MessagesList: List to voice and text mesasges access.
-  ChatInputs: Input for text messaging.
+  ChatInput: Input for text messaging.
-  VoiceRecordingInputs: Input for voice messaging.
+  VoiceRecordingInput: Input for voice messaging.

 ## Module
   Contacts: To add, modify, delete and view contacts.
   Messages: To view text messages or play voice messages.
-  Chat: To send message.
+  SendText: To send message.
-  VoiceRecording: To send a voice messaging.
+  SendVoice: To send a voice messaging.

 ## Middleware